 Michael Lebo - Funeral Home Assistant

 Mike was born in Myerstown, Pennsylvania.
 He relocated to State College in 2004 and has been married to Brenda Dinger Lebo for 54 years.
-They are the parents of two: son Michael T. Lebo and his wife Patty who reside in Holland, Pennsylvania; and daughter Pastor Paula J. Schmitt who lives in Altoona, Pennsylvania.
+They are the parents of two, their son, Michael T. Lebo, and his wife, Patty, who reside in Holland, Pennsylvania, and their daughter, Pastor Paula J. Schmitt, who lives in Altoona, Pennsylvania.
 They have four grandchildren.

 Mike joined Koch Funeral Home as a part-time funeral home assistant in 2016.

 Shawn was born and raised in State College, Pennsylvania.
 He comes from a very close family that also remains in the area.

 For the past few years, Shawn has been a driver for CATABUS, which is a division of Centre Area Transportation Authority (CATA).
 He appreciates the fact that this job allows him to be outdoors.

 Shawn is a member of the Penn State Catholic Campus Ministry.
 In addition, he has been a member of the State College Knights of Columbus for 25 years.